Mariana Becker: Biography

-In 1995, Becker travelled to Rio de Janeiro to take up employment with Rede Globo television network as a reporter at a time when women were scarce in the sport newsroom departments of Brazil in an environment populated 95 per cent of the time by men.
+Becker was noticed by Rede Globo's editor-in-chief Telmo Zanini at work contacted her and told her to travel to Rio de Janeiro for an test.
+In 1995, she took up employment with the television network as a reporter at a time when women were scarce in the sport newsroom departments of Brazil in an environment populated 95 per cent of the time by men.
 She found the environment to be unwelcoming, but went on to cover association football, extreme sports and water sports for Rede Globo as well as the World Surf League in the islands of Hawaii and Tahiti in 2003 and 2004.
-In 2007, Becker began to cover Formula One motor racing for Rede Globo as a presenter.
-She also reported at the Sertões International Rally in 2009, which broadened her knowledge of motor racing.
+Becker became acquainted with people from the world of motorsport, and in 2007, began to cover Formula One motor racing for Rede Globo as a presenter.
+She also reported at the Rally dos Sertões in 2009, which broadened her knowledge of motor racing.
 Becker was a reporter at the 2016 Summer Olympics in Rio de Janeiro.
-She is also called out to breaking news stories by Rede Globo when required.
+She was also called out to breaking news stories by Rede Globo when required.
 Following the postponement of the 2020 Formula One World Championship by motorsport's world governing body, the Fédération Internationale de l'Automobile, for three months due to the COVID-19 pandemic, she travelled to the five of the season's rounds by car and not by air travel to avoid spending a plethora of time indoors.